Millennium Leadership Initiative

 - Participants apply to the MLI program and are admitted through a rigorous selection process administered by a selection committee composed of presidents and chancellors.
 Successful applicants will demonstrate the following:

-- A terminal degree, significant experience as a senior academic executive, OR equivalent experience outside the academy in government or the private sector
+- A terminal degree, significant experience as a senior university executive, OR equivalent experience outside the academy in government or the private sector

-- The cohort size ranges from 25 to 28 participants.
+- The cohort size ranges from 25 to 30 participants

 - A complete application for MLI includes the following: